 History

-In 1517, another Renaissance reconstruction took place.
-Its initiator was the great chancellor of the Crown, Krzysztof Szydłowiecki.
-However, in the 17th century, the castle lost its importance, and Swedish invasions in 1655 and 1702 led the building to ruin.
-The castle walls were finally demolished in 1776.
+In 1517, another reconstruction of the castle was carried out, this time in the Renaissance style.
+Its initiator was the Grand Chancellor of the Crown, Krzysztof Szydłowiecki.
+In new form the building functioned until the 17th century, when it lost its importance.
+Moreover, the Swedish invasions in 1655 and 1702 led the caste to the ruin.
+In 1661 it was described as completely burned down, but still to be rebuilt.
+After the 18th century destruction, no further attempt was made to rebuild it.
+The castle walls were finally slightened in 1776.

 Architecture